MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 Specifies basic profile information of the application including the app's marketing, support, terms of service, privacy statement and logo URLs.

-Please note that:
+Note that:

 - "logoUrl" is a read-only property.
 You can't edit it in app  manifest.
-Please navigate to "branding and property" page in your  desired app registration and use "Upload new logo" to upload a new logo.
+Navigate to "branding and property" page in your  desired app registration and use "Upload new logo" to upload a new logo.

 - The terms of service and privacy statement are surfaced to users  through the user consent experience.
 For more info, see How to: [Add  Terms of service and privacy statement for registered Microsoft  Entra  apps](/azure/active-directory/develop/howto-add-terms-of-service-privacy-statement).